elastos/Elastos/CR.Elastos-Privnet/README.md

     {"Keys":{}}
     ```

-14. Verify that your token sidechain is running correctly[Elastos.ELA.Sidechain.Token](http://github.com/elastos/Elastos.ELA.Sidechain.Token)

-    Because "HttpRestPort" of token sidechain is not available, currently, it's not connected to the wallet service API so you cannot send any tokens from mainchain to token sidechain.
-All you can do is check that token sidechain is running properly.
-When the API layer for token sidechain will be available, this documentation will be updated.
-    ```
-    curl -H "Content-Type:application/json" -H "Accept:application/json" --data '{"method":"getbestblockhash"}' http://localhost:20616
-    ```

-    Should return something like
-    ```
-    {"id":null,"jsonrpc":"2.0","result":"5aeabb55d9ecf590ec5d189c7d6ee795648b9e000892e9570649cea5e85dbd38","error":null}
-    ```

 ## Creating a DID, and Storing/Retrieving Metadata

 Generally you will use the DID Service running on port `8092` for this - [https://didservice.readthedocs.io](https://didservice.readthedocs.io).